All fours (card game): History

-Classic All Fours (earliest rules)
+Classic all fours (earliest rules)

-The earliest known rules for All Fours appear in the 1674 edition of The Compleat Gamester by Charles Cotton.
+The earliest known rules for all fours appear in the 1674 edition of The Compleat Gamester by Charles Cotton.
 Cotton tells us that "All-Fours is a Game very much play'd in Kent, and very well it may since from thence it drew its first original; and although the game may be lookt upon as trivial and inconsiderable, yet I have known Kentish Gentlemen and others of very considerable note, who have play'd great sums of money at it..."

 His rules, which are not complete, are as follows.

-The game was called All Fours from its four point-earning feats: Highest, Lowest, Jack and Game.
+The game was called all fours from its four point-earning feats: highest, lowest, jack and game.
 It was a game for two players.
-The players 'lifted' (i.e. cut) for the deal and the player with the highest Put-card won.
-This presumably meant the highest using the ranking in Put i.e. 3-2-A-K-Q-J-10-9-8-7-6-5-4.
-However, in the rest of the game the cards rank in their natural order (Aces high).
+The players 'lifted' (i.e. cut) for the deal and the player with the highest put-card won.
+This presumably meant the highest using the ranking in put i.e. 3-2-A-K-Q-J-10-9-8-7-6-5-4.
+However, in the rest of the game the cards rank in their natural order (aces high).

-The dealer dealt three cards each, beginning with elder hand, and then three more each so that both players had six cards, before turning the next for trumps.
-If the turn-up was a Jack, the dealer scored 1 point.
-If elder did not like his hand, he could 'beg'; if the dealer accepted, elder scored 1 point and threw his cards in; if the dealer refused, he dealt three more cards each and turned another for trumps.
+The dealer dealt three cards each, beginning with elder hand, and then three more each so that both players had six cards, before turning the next for trump.
+If the turn-up was a jack, the dealer scored 1 point.
+If elder did not like his hand, he could 'beg'; if the dealer accepted, elder scored 1 point and threw his cards in; if the dealer refused, he dealt three more cards each and turned another for trump.
 If the latter was of the same suit, the exercise was repeated.

-The scoring card values for Game are Ace = 4, King = 3, Queen = 2, Jack = 1 and Ten = 10.
+The scoring card values for game are ace 4, king 3, queen 2, jack 1, and ten 10.
 Play is not described in detail, except that it seems players had to follow suit, but could renege on doing so if they had a trump.
 According to McLeod, elder led to the first trick and players had to follow suit or trump, but could not discard unless they could not follow.
 The higher trump won or, if none were played, the higher card of the led suit.
 The trick winner led to the next.

-Players scored a point for Highest: holding the highest trump; Lowest: holding the lowest trump at the start; Jack: winning the trick containing the trump Jack; and Game: winning the most card points in tricks based on the values described above.
+Players scored a point for highest: holding the highest trump; lowest: holding the lowest trump at the start; jack: winning the trick containing the trump jack; and game: winning the most card points in tricks based on the values described above.
 Game was usually 11, although Cotton says that players may play to a total of anything from 7 to 15 points.

-Cotton describes a variation called Running All-Fours played to a score of 31 points and in which the dealer scored the value of the trump turn-up e.g. 3 points for turning a King.
+Cotton describes a variation called running all-fours played to a score of 31 points and in which the dealer scored the value of the trump turn-up e.g. 3 points for turning a king.

-Classic All Fours (modern rules)
+Classic all fours (modern rules)

-The following rules for classic All Fours are based on Arnold (2010), supplemented where stated by Parlett (2008):
+The following rules for classic all fours are based on Arnold (2010), supplemented where stated by Parlett (2008):